 State and Political Subdivision Securities.
 Generations Bank and its subsidiary Generations Commercial Bank purchase state and political subdivision securities in order to: (i) generate positive interest rate spread with minimal administrative expense; (ii) lower credit risk as a result of purchasing general obligations which are subject to the levy of ad valorem taxes within the municipalities' jurisdiction; (iii) increase liquidity, (iv) provide low cost funding to the local communities within our market area, and (v) serve as collateral for municipal deposits in excess of FDIC limits.
-State and political subdivision securities purchased within New York State are exempt from Federal income tax and are zero apportionment for New York State income tax purposes.
+State and political subdivision securities purchased within New York State are exempt from taxes for both Federal and State income tax purposes.
 As a result, the yields on these securities as reported within the financial statements, are lower than would be attained on other investment options.
 The portfolio consists of either short-term obligations, due within one year, or are serial or statutory installment bonds which require semi-annual or annual payments of principal and interest.
 We believe that the prepayment risk on these securities is low as most of the bonds are newly issued in a historically low interest rate environment.